shorebirdtech/old_repo/packages/shorebird/README.md

 [![Pub package](https://img.shields.io/pub/v/shorebird.svg)](https://pub.dev/packages/shorebird)
 [![Discord](https://dcbadge.vercel.app/api/server/9hKJcWGcaB)](https://discord.gg/9hKJcWGcaB)

+NOTE: This package is not being actively developed.
+It was a fun experiment and we will likely come back to it, but for now we're working on code push.

+If you're excited about this Dart-serverless exploration, hop on Discord and tell us!
+We're here to build things people want to use, so let us know.

 # Shorebird

-This package is a work in progress.
-If you're interested in using Shorebird, please join us on Discord: https://discord.gg/9hKJcWGcaB

 # Installation